MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 - `key-transformation`

 (Optional - default none) By default, the step creates each environment variable name and GitHub Output exactly as specified. you can configure the step to use lowercase letters with `lowercase` or to use uppercase letters with `uppercase`.
-The default value is `none`.

 - `set-env-vars`